This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 Lightweight

-When bike touring, you’ll be wearing the helmet for many hours at a time, so the helmet needs to be both very solid and protective, yet at the same time sufficiently lightweight for best possible comfort.
+When bike touring, you’ll be wearing the helmet for many hours at a time, so the helmet needs to be both very solid and protective, yet at the same time sufficiently lightweight for the best possible comfort.

 I have an old neck injury.
 At times the weight of wearing a helmet all day would be enough to cause neck pain and headaches.
 A lightweight helmet can reduce neck pain and headaches.
-Specially when you find yourself cycling 6-8 hours per day.
+Especially when you find yourself cycling 6-8 hours per day.

 You should reduce the risk of finding out that the helmet is so heavy that you get tempted to take it off altogether.